carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > ## What changes are needed for an MPI version of the &#960; calculator?
 >
-> We need to import the `MPI` object from the Python module `mpi4py` by adding
+> First, we need to import the `MPI` object from the Python module `mpi4py`
+> by adding an `from mpi4py import MPI` line immediately below the
+> `import datetime` line.
 >
-> The "main" function performs the overhead and accounting work
+> Second, we need to modify the "main" function to perform the overhead and
-> required to subdivide the total number of points to be sampled and *partitioning* the
-> total workload among the various parallel processors available.
-At the end, all the
-> workers report back to a "rank 0," which prints out the result.
+> accounting work required to:
 >
+> * subdivide the total number of points to be sampled,
+> * *partition* the total workload among the various parallel processors
+>   available,
+> * have each parallel process report the results of its workload back
+>   to the "rank 0" process, which prints out the result.
+>
-> This relatively simple program exercises four important concepts:
+> The modifications to the serial script demonstrate four important concepts:
 >
 > * COMM_WORLD: the default MPI Communicator, providing a channel for all the
 >   processes involved in this `mpirun` to exchange information with one